mfaisal28/DataAnalysis-DataVisualization/UK Bank/readme.txt

-Dash board for customer segmentation
+Dash board for customer segmentation using Tableau